pgibler/cmdh/README.md

-# cmdh - Request Linux commands using an LLM
+# cmdh - Generate Linux commands using an LLM

 cmdh (short for Command Helper) is a tool that invokes LLM models provided by ollama or ChatGPT to convert a command request into a desired command.